 Eight threatened species in New York State have been positively identified on site and three other species are considered likely to be present.
 Threatened species include: two fish (banded sunfish [Enneacanthus obesus] and swamp darter [Etheostoma fusiforme]); three plants (stiff-leaved goldenrod [Oligoneuron rigida], stargrass [Aletris farinosa], and eastern showy aster [Eurybia spectabilis]); the northern harrier (Circus cyaneus) is periodically seen in the fall; and the bald eagle (Haliaeetus leucocephalus) is routinely seen visiting the site.
-Insects listed as threatened include the Pine Barrens bluet (Enallagma recurvatum), a damselfly which was confirmed at one of the many coastal plain ponds located on site.
-Two other damselflies, the little bluet (Enallagma minisculum) and the scarlet bluet (Enallagma pictum), are likely to be present at one or more of the ponds on site.
-The frosted elfin (Callophrys irus), a butterfly, has been historically present on site due to its preferred habitat
+Insects listed as threatened include the Pine Barrens bluet (Enallagma recurvatum), continued on next page